narutovihang/ROBOCON2015/README.md

 4)Mechanical Designs
 ```

-I hope this repository helps someone build a Robot.
-Cheers!
+I hope this repository helps someone build a Robot.Apologies if it is a little unorganised.Cheers!

+#Team Photograph